Dashboard Overview

 Platform Switching

-Use the left navigation menu to switch between GitHub and Azure DevOps.
-Click on GitHub or Azure DevOps in the sidebar to view repositories from that platform.
-Each platform displays all repositories from connected accounts.
+Use the left navigation menu to switch between platforms.
+Click on your platform in the sidebar to view items from that platform.
+Each platform displays all items from connected accounts.

 Search and Filter

-Use the search bar in the top toolbar to find specific items by name.
-Click the filter icon to filter by various criteria.
+Click the filter icon in the toolbar to filter by various criteria.

 Account: Filter by organization or account name